KonstantinaAndronikou/NLP_Technology-/README.md

 The project was carried out by Konstantina Andronikou during the "NLP Technology" course taught by Antske Fokkens and Pia Sommerauer.

-This README contains information about the model used.

 ### Data

 The challenging sets generated for this task are the following: